example42/psick/README.md

 - [Control-repo structure](docs/structure.md) - A description of the control-repo structure and most important paths
 - [Control-repo logic](docs/use.md) - An overview of the design choices and the logic of this control repo.
 - [Prerequisites](docs/prerequisites.md) - A more detailed view of the prerequisites needed to fully use the control-repo
-- [Noop Mode](docs/noop_mode.md) - An overview on how to enforce noop mode server side with this repo
+- [Noop Mode](docs/noop_mode.md) - An overview on how to manage noop and no-noop with PSICK
 - [Vagrant Integration](docs/vagrant.md) - How to use Vagrant to test the control-repo during development
 - [Docker Integration](docs/docker.md) - How to use Docker to test Puppet code and to build images based on the existing Puppet code
 - [Fabric](docs/fabric.md) - A review of Puppet tasks available with Fabric